Spring Garden Revival

 Maynard Conservation Commission Requirements for Edging Near Protected Areas

-Lawn edging near wetlands, vernal pools, streams, rivers, or ponds in Maynard is regulated under the Wetlands Protection Act (M.G.L. c.
+Edging near wetlands, vernal pools, streams, or ponds in Maynard is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
 Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
-Coordination with the Mass Division of Fisheries & Wildlife may be necessary.
-Erosion control, such as silt fences or straw wattles, should be installed immediately where needed.
-Seasonal restrictions apply during wildlife breeding (March-August) and vernal pool activity (March-June).
-Maynard Conservation Commission
+Coordination with the Mass Division of Fisheries & Wildlife is recommended for sensitive habitats.
+Erosion control, such as silt fences or straw wattles, must be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).

 195 Main Street, Maynard, MA 01754